Classic Motorcycle Build

 After 50 ft lbs, tighten the nut in increments, 10 ft/lbs at a time.
 Double-check your final torque.
 Be careful not to over-torque, or you may widen the taper to the point where the flywheel must be replaced.

-On flywheels with lock plates, when re-installing, do not loosen the nuts to make them fit.
-Tighten them a little more until they do line up.
+On flywheels with lock plates, when re-installing, never loosen the crank pin nuts to make the lock plates fit.
+Tighten the nuts a little more until they do line up.

 If installing the flywheel assembly back into the motor will not be immediate, oil it up and put in a plastic bag.
 This will keep it protected from dirt and dust.